reactive-streams/reactive-streams.github.io/_includes/index.md

 ## JDK9 `java.util.concurrent.Flow`

-The interfaces available in JDK9's [java.util.concurrent.Flow](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/Flow.html), are 1:1 semantically equivalent to their respective Reactive Streams counterparts.
+The interfaces available in JDK >= 9 [java.util.concurrent.Flow](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/Flow.html), are 1:1 semantically equivalent to their respective Reactive Streams counterparts.
 This means that there will be a migratory period, while libraries move to adopt the new types in the JDK, however this period is expected to be short - due to the full semantic equivalence of the libraries, as well as the Reactive Streams <-> Flow adapter library as well as a TCK compatible directly with the JDK Flow types.

-Read [this](https://github.com/reactive-streams/reactive-streams-jvm/blob/v1.0.3/README.md) if you are interested in learning more about `Reactive Streams` for the JVM.
+Read [this](https://github.com/reactive-streams/reactive-streams-jvm/blob/v1.0.4/README.md) if you are interested in learning more about `Reactive Streams` for the JVM.

 ## The Problem